 To address the issue, three sub-themes for further examination were identified that focus on key aspects of inclusive growth and the elimination of extreme poverty in African partner countries: productive employment, strategic actors, and social protection.

-- Social Protection.
-This call aims to enhance insight into the cost-effectiveness of social protection interventions in achieving inclusive growth, compared to other social policies with the same objective.
+- Social Protection: this theme aims to enhance insight into the role of social protection in achieving inclusive growth and the cost-effectiveness of its interventions in doing so, compared to other social policies with the same objective.

-In addition to the three core themes, INCLUDE also works towards identifying those issues that connect thematic issues and/or are cross-cutting.
-INCLUDE interacts closely with the different research groups and follows the progress of the research projects.
-Potential synergies and opportunities for complementary activities are detected early on by the Platform and approached accordingly.
+In addition to the three core themes, INCLUDE works towards identifying matters that connect thematic issues and are cross-cutting.
+INCLUDE interacts closely with the different research groups, following its progress of the research projects, with partner organizations working in the Netherlands and Africa on inclusive development.
+The platform aims to detect synergies and opportunities for complementary activities and are approached accordingly.
 This helps the Platform to share a comprehensive and contextualized perspective regarding the thematic interests.